ordinals-wallet/rune/README.md

 00 00 00 00 01 06 78 98
 - This hex decodes to a decimal:
 17201304
-- Which is in turn decoded to a character string via base26 with 00=A:
+- Which in turn decodes to a character string via base26 with 00=A:
 17 20 13 04
 = RUNE